Celtic Cross Tarot Spread

 Core Takeaways

-- +The Celtic Cross uses 10 positions to show the present situation, its crossing force, what built it, where it is heading, and how inner and outer pressures shape the outcome.
+- +The Celtic Cross uses 10 positions to show the present situation, its crossing force, what built it, where it is heading, and how inner and outer pressures shape the direction.

 - +This spread is best for layered questions where one card or three cards would flatten important context.